-Wide spreading, woody perennial growing to 5 feet tall.
+Wormwood is a wide spreading, woody perennial growing to 5 feet tall.
 Leaves are silver-gray and fern-like with a citrusy fragrance and tiny yellow flowers appear in summer.
 Fresh and dried sprigs are used as a moth repellent and for wreaths and arrangements.
-Has a long history of medicinal use as a treatment for worms,and known for it use in the spirit absinthe.
+Wormwood has a long history of medicinal use as a treatment for worms, and known for its use in the spirit absinthe.
 Can be invasive, cut back flowers before they go to seed.
 Prohibited in Colorado.
-300 seeds

 Perennial, zone 4-8